mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-key-table.md

 ---
 title: AdgKeyTable class
-description: The AdgKeyTable class contains a DataTable object for manipulating key values.
+description: "The AdgKeyTable class contains a DataTable object for manipulating key values. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The AdgKeyTable class contains a DataTable object for manipulating key values.